UniMath/agda-unimath/src/orthogonal-factorization-systems/wide-function-classes.lagda.md

 ## Idea

-We say a [function class](orthogonal-factorization-systems.function-classes.md) is **wide** if it contains all equivalences and is composition closed.
-This means it is morally a wide sub-∞-category of the ∞-category of small types.
+We say a [function class](orthogonal-factorization-systems.function-classes.md) is **wide** if it contains all [equivalences](foundation-core.equivalences.md) and is [composition](foundation.function-types.md) closed.
+This means it is morally a wide sub-∞-category of the ∞-category of types.

 ## Definition